 Borderline Personality Disorder has been associated with both trauma and insecure attachment styles.
 Betrayal Trauma Theory proposes survivors of interpersonal trauma may remain unaware of betrayal in order to maintain a necessary attachment.
 This preliminary study reports on the relationship between self-reports of betrayal trauma experiences and borderline personality characteristics in a college sample.
+As much of the sample were college freshmen (M{age} =20.1, SD=3.4), this study directly looks at childhood trauma and its relationship to adolescent personality characteristics.
 Using multiple regression, betrayal was significantly associated with BPD characteristics.
-Trauma with high-betrayal was the largest contributor to borderline traits and trauma with medium betrayal was also a significant predictor.
-However, trauma low in betrayal was not associated with BPD features.
+Trauma with high-betrayal was the largest contributor to borderline traits and trauma on tassociated with BPD features.
 These results stand even after controlling for gender.
-These findings suggest betrayal may be a key, and yet heretofore unaddressed, cause of borderline personality disorder.
+These findings suggest betrayal may be a key, and yet heretofore unaddressed, feature of borderline personality disorder.